This easy to make chocolate extract recipe gives rich chocolate flavor and aroma to any dessert or drink and boosts your temptation.

 Second step

-Place the crushed cocoa beans into a sterilized jar with a plastic lid.
+Pour crushed cacao nibs or beans into a sterilized jar with a plastic lid.
 Pour over the alcohol of your choice, and shake it well.
 Make sure all chocolate nibs are submerged in the alcohol.
 Close the jar with a plastic lid or use parchment paper between the metal lid and a jar to avoid any corrosion.

 Third step

 Let the mixture infuse for 3-6 months in a cold, dark place, shaking occasionally.
-We want the alcohol to extract all the flavors and oils from the cocoa beans.
-Keeping the extraction process longer will result in a strong and flavored cocoa essence.
-It depends on the strength and size of cocoa beans or nibs, and on the concentration of the extract.
+We want the alcohol to extract all the flavors and oils from the beans.
+Keeping the extraction process longer will result in a strong and flavored essence.
+It depends on the strength and size of beans or nibs and on the concentration of the extract.
 You can speed up the extraction process when you shake it more often.

 Fourth step

-Once the essence has reached the desired depth of flavor, strain the cocoa beans.
+Once the essence has reached the desired depth of flavor, strain out the cacao nibs.

 Fifth step